short-pixel-optimizer/enable-media-replace/readme.txt

 == Wishlist / Coming attractons ==

 Do you have suggestions?
-Feel free to contact contact ShortPixel <a href="https://shortpixel.com/contact" target="_blank">here</a>
+Feel free to contact ShortPixel <a href="https://shortpixel.com/contact" target="_blank">here</a>